fpvandoorn/LogicColloquiumTutorial/README.md

 **Welcome to the Lean tutorial for Logic Colloquium 2023!**

-In this tutorial you will be using Lean to prove theorems in a platform called Gitpod.
+In this tutorial you will be using Lean to prove theorems in a platform called Github Codespaces.
 Lean will not actually be running on your computer, but you will connect to a server where Lean is running remotely.
-This requires an account on either Github, Gitlab or Bitbucket, which is easy to create.
+This requires an account on either Github.

+## Other ways of using Lean

+If Github Codespaces is not working for some reason, here are some other ways to interact with Lean.

+### Using Gitpod

+* Gitpod requires an account on Github, and might also require a verification of your phone number.
-* Click this button to get started:
+  Click this button to get started:

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/fpvandoorn/LogicColloquiumTutorial)